soso0024/soso0024/README.md

 ### ⚡ Fun fact

-- love leveraging the power of technology to solve everyday problems in creative ways.
+- Love leveraging the power of technology to solve everyday problems in creative ways.

 ### 🔗 Check out my experiences here: